-What says Mardi Gras better than Andouille and Crawfish Pimento Cheese Fries!!
-This New Orleans inspired dish certainly screams “laissez les bon temps rouler”
+What says Mardi Gras is better than Andouille and Crawfish Pimento Cheese Fries!!
+This New Orleans inspired dish certainly screams "laissez les bon temps rouler"

 This past summer I moved my daughter away to college in Mississippi (yes bring on the tears).
 We flew into Memphis and you know since we were in Memphis we had to eat.
 I was looking for recommendations for a great casual place to eat, so of course I turned to my friend Whitney Miller!
 She said to check out "The Second Line" and boy she did not disappoint!
 Everything I ate was AMAZING!
 For starters we had "The Original Andouille + Crawfish + Pimento Cheese Fries".
 I have been wanting to go back ever since because those cheese fries have been calling my name!
 But it's a bit too far away!
 Since Mardi Gras is around the bend and that NOLA dish keeps calling for me, I have decided I would try to recreate it at home!

 What inspires the dishes you create in your kitchen?
-I find I am often inspired to recreate a dish I fell in love while dining out!
+I find I am often inspired to recreate a dish I fell in love with while dining out!
 I recently made a Shrimp and Grits dish and the flavor reminded me somewhat of the gravy that was on these cheese fries, minus the cream.
 So I started from there and this was a fun one to create in the kitchen!
-And I must say I thinked I really nailed this one!
+And I must say I think I really nailed this one!
 I just want to sit down and eat the whole thing myself.
 The teenager in the house will not let me though!

 - 1 tablespoon olive or canola oil

 - 8 ounces’ andouille sausage, cut into ¼-inch dice

 - ¼ cup finely chopped red or green bell pepper

 - 2 tablespoons all-purpose flour

 - 3 cups chicken stock or low-sodium broth